jisang1213/Gimbal_Interface/README.md

 ![](images/gimbal_raisim.png)
 # Overview
 This is a standalone ros2 node that is designed to run alongside Raisin.
-It receives the robot state through the custom "robotstate" message and it sends the H matrix back to raisin through the "DoubleArray12" message.

 ## gimbal_com node
 The gimbal_com node is responsible for the actual serial communication.